swordRanger/Hunters-Era/README.md

 ## How to Play

+1. Download latest build from releases.

-1. **Clone the Repository:** Clone this repository to your local machine using Git.
+2. **Clone the Repository:** Clone this repository to your local machine using Git to view and edti the code.

 ```bash
 git clone https://github.com/swordRanger/Hunters-Era.git